Pacittos/Prysm-guide-to-auto-create-validators/README.md

 ## Finally, the environment is set up!
 Let's create and fund some validators!
-#####  Warning: You can only run this script once without creating double deposits!
+####  Warning: You can only run this script once without creating double deposits!
 In case you ran this script previously you want to change *STARTVALIDATOR* and *ENDVALIDATOR*.
+At the bottom of this section an experimental script is implemented with more error checks.

 You can check your existing wallets with:
 ```
 ethdo wallet accounts --wallet="Validators"